scrapy/scrapy/README.md

 #### _get_serialized_fields in scrapy/scrapy/exporters.py by Iley
 The way my coverage tool works is by having an array and each time a part of the function I am measuring the coverage for is visited that part of the array is set to True instead of False.
 So for example if the second branch of the function is visited the second boolean in my array would be set to True.
 Each time a test is run the coverage is printed out to the console which means that the last time it is printed out the final coverage is shown.
 One part which may seem very easy but was the hardest about making the coverage tool was to actaully get any output at all when running the tests in the tox testing environment.
 To make this work I added a -s flag in the tox.ini file on the pytest row which allowed prints to be done to the console while the tox tests were run.

+#### run in scrapy/scrapy/commands/check by Rached

+I used the same solution as Roxanne : i created a boolean array filed with False to check the fufilled branch

 ### Evaluation